hseag/evifluor/c/README.md

 9. Execute `evifluor measure --first-sample`if it is the first sample measurement.
 If not execute `evifluor measure`
 10. Move the cuvette out off the eviFluor module
 11. Execute `evifluor save data.json`
-12. Aspirate the sample back into the tip
-13. Dispose the cuvette
+12. Dispose the tip with attached cuvette
-14. Process the sample further according to your needs
-15. Repeat steps 1-14 until all samples are processed
+13. Repeat steps 1-13 until all samples are processed

 The first sample must be standard high and the second sample must be standard low.

-With `evidense data calculate 0 CONCENTRATION_HIGH data.json` add the caclculated values to the data.json.
+With `evifluor data calculate 0 CONCENTRATION_HIGH data.json` add the caclculated values to the data.json.
 Replace CONCENTRATION_HIGH with the correct value.

 # Help
 ```